pallets-eco/flask-security/README.rst

 Notes on this repo
 ------------------
-This is a fork of mattupstate/flask-security starting with 3.0.0 master branch.
+This is a independently maintained version of Flask-Security based on the 3.0.0 version of the `Original <https://github.com/mattupstate/flask-security>`_

 Goals
 +++++